SHEEP AND LAMBS

 Always follow the manufacturer's washing instructions and if you can't be bothered with hand washing, don't buy the yarn that says you should.

-Have a look at knittersreview.com to learn more about a particular yarn you want to use because it may be reviewed there.
-You will also find yarn reviews on Amazon.
+Have a look for online reviews such as on Amazon, to learn more about a particular yarn you want to use .

 Having chosen a yarn of similar gauge to the one in the pattern you are going to knit, you may not need the amount of yarn stated in the pattern because naturally some yarns are heavier than others.
 Wool and cotton are quite heavy yarns and the synthetics are comparatively light.
 If moving from wool to acrylic, you will usually need less yarn by weight (but not by total length) and you probably won't go far wrong if you buy the same amount of yarn recommended in the pattern - you can then add any leftovers to your stash.
 So you may wish to ignore the next paragraph!